mfyz/todox/README.md

 **Portable Mode**
 `-p, --portable`

-Lets you store all the files FromScratch generates in a specified location, such as a USB-stick or other portable storage device.
-In this mode both the configuration files as well as your text content will be stored in a "userdata" directory alongside the FromScratch executable, or when given a directory as an argument, will store the files there.
+Lets you store all the files TodoX generates in a specified location, such as a USB-stick or other portable storage device.
+In this mode both the configuration files as well as your text content will be stored in a "userdata" directory alongside the TodoX executable, or when given a directory as an argument, will store the files there.

-You can also use this to store the FromScratch configuration files, and the text content, in a synced cloud storage folder.
+You can also use this to store the TodoX configuration files, and the text content, in a synced cloud storage folder.

 ```
-# run FromScratch in portable mode, saving data in application directory.
+# run TodoX in portable mode, saving data in application directory.
-fromscratch --portable
+todox --portable
 ```

 ```
-# run FromScratch in portable mode, saving data in custom directory.
+# run TodoX in portable mode, saving data in custom directory.
-fromscratch --portable ~/fromscratch_data
+todox --portable ~/todox_data
 ```
 **help**
 `-h, --help`